Cranbrook, British Columbia

-Cranbrook (/ˈkrænbrʊk/ KRAN-bruuk) is a city in southeast British Columbia, Canada, located on the west side of the Kootenay River at its confluence with the St. Mary's River.
+Cranbrook (/ˈkrænbrʊk/ KRAN-bruuk) is a city in southeast British Columbia, Canada, located approximately 10 km southwest of the confluence of the Kootenay River and the St. Mary's River.
 It is the largest urban centre in the region known as the East Kootenay.
-As of 2016, Cranbrook's population is 20,499 with a census agglomeration population of 27,040.
+As of 2021, Cranbrook's population is 20,499 with a census agglomeration population of 27,040.
 It is the location of the headquarters of the Regional District of East Kootenay and also the location of the regional headquarters of various provincial ministries and agencies, notably the Rocky Mountain Forest District.

-According to the Cranbrook Daily Townsman, dated 9 February 2022, Cranbrook has a population of 20,499.
-This is also indicated in the latest census data on the Government of Canada website.

 Cranbrook is home to the Canadian Museum of Rail Travel which presents static exhibits of passenger rail cars built in the 1920s for the CPR and in the 1900s for the Spokane International Railway.

 History

 Originally inhabited by Ktunaxa peoples, the land that Cranbrook now occupies was bought by European settlers, notably Colonel James Baker who named his newly acquired land Cranbrook after his home in Cranbrook, Kent, England.
 In 1890, the Kootenay Indian Residential School, also called St. Eugene's, opened in Cranbrook, and operated until 1975.

 In 1898, Baker had successfully convinced Canadian Pacific Railway to establish their Crowsnest Pass line through Cranbrook rather than nearby Gold Rush Boom Town Fort Steele.
 With that accomplishment Cranbrook became the major centre of the region, while Fort Steele declined; however, the latter is today a preserved heritage town.

 On November 1, 1905, Cranbrook was incorporated as a city.

 Some of the major industries include mining and forestry services, trades, and health care.